Skip to main content

 Description Semester When Set Percentage Comment

-Oral Presentation1M40Presentation linked to contemporary geopolitical events, related to materials discussed in section 1.
+Oral Presentation1M40Pre-recorded presentation (7mins) linked to contemporary geopolitics, related to materials discussed in the first section of the module.

 Assessment Rationale And Relationship